rehive/docs-portal/content/platform/get-started/recommendations.md

 - [Python SDK](https://github.com/rehive/rehive-javascript)

+#### Handle multi-factor authentication and authorization

+If you want to use multi-factor authentication and/or authorization you should ensure your implementation is compatible with the [multi-factor functionality](/platform/usage/multi-factor/) in the platform.

 #### Monitor the changelog and deprecation timeline.

 The changelog and to a lesser extent the deprecation timeline are updated regularly.
 It is a good idea to stay ahead of the curve and immediately make use of new feature or prepare for features that are getting removed soon.